A fillip for The Philippines

 If political will and geo-political strategy can transform the fate of a nation, then Philippines is a shining example.
 Building on the legacy of his predecessors, through sheer political determination and progressive reforms, President Ferdinand R Marcos Jr has led the Philippines from being a nation struggling in the aftermath of a pandemic to being a resurgent regional powerhouse within months of being elected to office.
 Marcos Jr.’s whirlwind foreign visits to woo investors – the latest being the pitch at the World Economic Forum in Davos – secured PHP3.4 trillion (approx. USD61-bn) in investment pledges, of which PHP239 billion worth of projects are already in the implementation stage, while around PHP1.5 trillion are currently in the planning stage.

-With the current GDP growth rate galloping at a rate of 7+ percent, the USD425 billion Philippine economy is tipped to reach the USD500 billion mark by 2025, and emerge as a USD1 trillion economy by 2030.
+With the current GDP growth rate galloping at a rate of 7+ percent, the current GDP of Philippines is estimated to be 471 billion USD as of 2024 and emerge as a USD1 trillion economy by 2030.
 While the manufacturing and agri-business sectors have been steadily expanding year-on-year, the services sector – led by the BPO industry and the recent surge in start-ups – continues to grow at a blistering pace.
 On the geo-political front, the country’s integration with ASEAN has paved the way for a fresh wave of foreign investments, industrial growth and sustained economic development in the years to come.
 Leading from the front, the government has earmarked significant investments in infrastructure, which – coupled with a conducive policy framework – will continue to attract foreign investments and drive the country’s economy along a high growth trajectory.

 SOLID FUNDAMENTALS